Home

 One of the challenges in the thermoelectric research is to reduce thermal conductivity of materials in order to optimize their performance.

-Our group tackles this challenge by utilizing a number of approaches: band engineering, doping, phonon scattering.
-We target both charge and phonon transport properties to obain a material known as "phonon-glass electron-crystal".
+Our group tackles this challenge by utilizing a natural superlattice approach for the material design.
+We combine two structures with different properties to obaine a material known as "phonon-glass electron-crystal".
 We also prepare unique suboxide phases, in which a band gap is opened in the original semimetallic material through the incorporation of oxide fragments.

 Phosphor materials are used for lighting applications (LEDs), where they downconvert the high-energy blue radiation into lower energy one (yellow, green and red) to yield the white light.
 We explore Cr3+ and Mn4+ phosphors that emit the red light and can be employed for LEDs.